inseokhwang/pytorch/docs/source/sparse.rst

 mostly zero valued*.
 We recognize these are important applications and aim to provide performance optimizations for these use cases via sparse storage formats.

-Various sparse storage formats such as COO, CSR/CSC, LIL, etc. have been developed over the years.
+Various sparse storage formats such as COO, CSR/CSC, semi-structured, LIL, etc. have been developed over the years.
 While they differ in exact layouts, they all compress data through efficient representation of zero valued elements.
 We call the uncompressed values *specified* in contrast to *unspecified*,